 Dry shade.
 You know it when you see it.
-That dark, dry, often barren space in the shade of large trees, under eaves, or on the lee (sheltered-from-the-wind) side of houses.
-Gardens in arid, drought-prone regions will also have dry shade conditions in nearly any location that has some amount of shade during the day.
-Not only are the plants that grow in these conditions often already stressed from not having much light, but they also have to compete with other large plants for soil moisture.
+That dark, dry, often barren space in the shade.
+As seen in large trees, under eaves, or on the lee (sheltered-from-the-wind) side of houses.
+Gardens in arid, drought-prone regions will also have dry shade conditions.
+This is evident in nearly any location that has some amount of shade during the day.
+The plants that grow in these conditions often are already stressed from not having much light.
+They also have to compete with other large plants for soil moisture.
 It’s one of the most difficult conditions in which to garden.

 Tips for Gardening in Dry Shade

 - Just because a perennial plant is tolerant of dry shade doesn’t mean that it will grow forever without adequate moisture.
 Consider setting up drip irrigation system in your driest garden beds.

 - A good rule of thumb is that plants with smaller, thicker foliage can survive the longest in dry shade conditions.

 - Provide supplemental water in the first year to establish plants.
 After that, provide water to the plants’ root zones as needed, especially in drought or very dry conditions.